Marsupials: Kangaroos

 • Did you know there are four types of kangaroos?

 Below, you will see pictures of each type.
-Discuss the similarities and differences you see among the kangaroos below:

 Image - Video

-Red kangaroo mothers only have one baby, also known as a joey, at a time.
-This little joey will seek shelter in its mother's pouch for about eight months.
-When the joey is about three months old, the joey will be big enough to leave the pouch to feed on grass and explore, but it will continue to go back and forth from its mother's pouch for about eight months.
+When the joey is about three months old, it will be big enough to leave the pouch to feed on grass and explore, but it will continue to go back and forth from its mother's pouch for about eight months.

-Check out the pictures below of red kangaroos:
+Check out the pictures below of red kangaroos.

 Eastern grey kangaroo mothers only have one baby at a time.
-The joeys will finally emerge from the pouch when they are around two months old.
-They will continue to go back to their mother's pouch for safety until they are around ten or eleven months old.
+The joeys will finally emerge from the pouch when they are two months old.
+They will return to their mother's pouch for safety until they are around ten or eleven months old.

-Take a look at the eastern grey kangaroos shown below:
+Take a look at the eastern grey kangaroos shown below.

-Look at the pictures of the western grey kangaroos below:
+Look at the pictures of the western grey kangaroos below.

 Antilopine kangaroos have only one baby at a time.
-The joey will stay in its mother's pouch until it is about six months old.
+The joey will stay in its mother's pouch until it is six months old.
 It won't be completely independent from the pouch until it is about eight months old.

 Look at the antilopine kangaroos below: